irena-flextool/flextool/docs/how_to.md

 # How to

 How to section contains examples on how to build common energy system components.
 The examples assume a working understanding of FlexTool.
-Each example will include an example database file that are located in the 'how to examples databases' folder.
+Each example will include an example database file that are located in the 'how to examples databases' folder or they are included in the init.sqlite as a scenario.
 You can change the filepath to database used as the input data by clicking the input_data tool.

 ## How to create a hydro reservoir
 **hydro_reservoir.sq**